samruddhikhandale/course22/getting-started-with-codespaces.md

 You can open your codespace in JupyterLab from the "Your codespaces" page at [github.com/codespaces](https://github.com/codespaces), or by using GitHub CLI.
 For more information, see "[Opening an existing codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/opening-an-existing-codespace)".

+## GPU-powered Codespaces

+GPU-powered Codespaces are now available in limited beta.
+Having access to a GPU from within a codespace allows developers to run complex Machine Learning models much more quickly.

+To request access to the GPU machine types, or any additional machine type, [please complete the sign up form](https://github.surveymonkey.com/r/Y75GX9T).

+**Note**: Notebooks [09-small-models-road-to-the-top-part-2](https://github.com/fastai/course22/blob/master/09-small-models-road-to-the-top-part-2.ipynb) and [10-scaling-up-road-to-the-top-part-3](https://github.com/fastai/course22/blob/master/10-scaling-up-road-to-the-top-part-3.ipynb) requires a powerful machine to ensure that the kernel does not crash.
+Hence, some notebook cells for these two notebooks might not execute without a GPU-powered codespace.